Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/cell-annotation.md

 ```

 Our aim is to assign labels to our test dataset from @segerstolpe2016singlecell.
-We use the same call to `SingleR()` but with `de.method="wilcox"` to identify markers via pairwise Wilcoxon ranked sum tests between labels in the reference dataset.
+We use the same call to `SingleR()` but with `de.method="wilcox"` to identify markers via pairwise Wilcoxon ranked sum tests between labels in the reference Muraro dataset.
-This re-uses the same machinery from Chapter \@ref(marker-detection), and indeed, further options to fine-tune the test procedure can be passed via the `de.args` argument.
+This re-uses the same machinery from Chapter \@ref(marker-detection); further options to fine-tune the test procedure can be passed via the `de.args` argument.

 <button class="aaron-collapse">View history</button>
 <div class="aaron-content">